Perception, Language and Attention in Youth (PLAY) Lab

 Dr. Rain Bosworth is an assistant professor in Department of Liberal Studies at RIT/NTID.
-Dr. Rain Bosworth is an experimental psychologist, studying development of perception and language in deaf and hearing children using eye-tracking at the newly-founded Perception, Language and Attention in Youth (PLAY) Lab.
-For her doctoral degree at the University of California, San Diego, she studied visual motion processing and attention in deaf adults, to better understand how deafness and sign language experience impact perceptual abilities.
-She is currently investigating gaze behavior in infants, children, and adults to address questions about how we learn and process American Sign Language (ASL).
-She has also studied how easily visual abilities are recovered in children who were treated for congenital eye disorders.
-Together, these lines of research reveal how early sensory input shapes perception, cognition, and language processing.
+She is an experimental psychologist, studying development of perception and language in deaf and hearing children using eye-tracking at the newly-founded Perception, Language and Attention in Youth (PLAY) Lab.
+She got her PhD from the University of California, San Diego, studying visual motion processing and attention in deaf adults.
+She is currently investigating gaze behavior in infants and children while they watch stories in American Sign Language (ASL).
+The broad aim is to understand how early sensory input shapes perception, cognition, and language processing.

 Our Research Team